 Westlaw UK includes over 250 books and encyclopedias, most of them published by Sweet and Maxwell.

 i-Law has a large collection of maritime law books published by Informa.

 Lexis®Library has the encyclopedia, Halsbury's Laws of England and Wales, and ten books published by LexisNexis or OUP.

 HeinOnline has a Legal Classics library which includes important UK law treatises from the 16th century onwards.

 LLMC-Digital has a few 19th- and early 20th-century UK books in its Foreign Jurisdictions collection.

-Dawson ERA is a platform for e-books from various different publishers, some of which are about UK law.
+Dawson ERA has selected e-books from various different publishers, some of which are about UK law.

 Need more help with UK research?